SigveMartin/DataScienceNDProjects/Disaster_Response_Pipeline/README.md

 ## Project process
 The project was a threefold challenge to build;

-1.Create a data pipeline is the Extract, Transform, and Load (ETL) process.
+1. Create a data pipeline is the Extract, Transform, and Load (ETL) process.
 Here, we read the dataset, clean the data, and then store it in a SQLite database.
 We do the data cleaning with pandas and then save the data into an SQLite database.
 The [ETL Pipeline Preparation](/data/ETL_Pipeline_Preparation.ipynb) was used to build the algoritms that afterwards was implemented in the [process_data.py](/data/process_data.py)

 2. Create a Machine Learning (ML) Pipeline for training a classifier.
 Here we split the data into a training set and a test set.
 Then, we create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
 Finally, you will export your model to a pickle file.
 The [ML Pipeline Preparation](ML_Pipeline_Preparation.ipynb) notebook was used to build the algoritm, that was implemented in [train_classifier.py](/data/train_classifier.py) afterwards.

 3. In the last step we modified a Flask webapp, with some visualizations and code to ensure the pipeline could be used to classifiy new messages.